Jeep Commander Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Jeep Commander insurance rates for additional coverage choices and driver risks.
+The chart below details estimated Jeep Commander insurance rates for additional coverage choices and driver risks.

-Insurance prices for a Jeep Commander also have a wide range based on the model of your Commander, your age and driving habits, and deductibles and policy limits.
+Auto insurance prices for a Jeep Commander are also quite variable based on your driving record, the trim level and model year, and deductibles and policy limits.

-A more mature driver with no violations or accidents and higher comprehensive and collision deductibles may pay as little as $900 every 12 months on average, or $75 per month, for full coverage.
-Prices are much higher for drivers in their teens, since even teens with perfect driving records should be prepared to pay as much as $3,900 a year.
+Older drivers with a good driving record and high deductibles may only pay around $900 every 12 months on average for full coverage.
+Prices are highest for teenage drivers, where even good drivers will have to pay as much as $3,800 a year.
 View Rates by Age

-Where you choose to live also has a big influence on Jeep Commander insurance prices.
-A middle-age driver might find prices as low as $710 a year in states like New Hampshire, Ohio, and Utah, or be forced to pay as much as $1,340 on average in Florida, Michigan, and New York.
+The state you live in also has a big influence on Jeep Commander insurance rates.
+A middle-age driver might find prices as low as $680 a year in states like New Hampshire, Ohio, and Utah, or as much as $1,270 on average in Florida, Michigan, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |